Dr. Mafalda Escobar-Henriques

 1. Research Background:

-In addition, ubiquitin is necessary to keep mitochondria and cells in a plastic and healthy state.
-We found a novel and unsuspected form of ubiquitin, UbteX, with a broad and unprecedented impact in mitochondrial dynamics and in stress responses.
-Now, we focus on how UbteX regulates stress responses and impact cellular survival, in concert with the ubiquitin proteasome system (UPS) and the autophagic machinery.
-We investigate unexplored connections between mitochondria and cellular homeostasis.
+Ubiquitin and other post-translational modifiers are necessary to keep mitochondria and cells in a plastic and healthy state.
+We found a novel and unsuspected form of ubiquitin, CxUb, with a broad and unprecedented impact in mitochondrial dynamics and in stress responses.
+We investigate how CxUb regulates stress responses and impacts survival and longevity, in concert with the ubiquitin proteasome system (UPS) and the autophagic machinery.
+We explore these connections between mitochondria and cellular homeostasis using yeast, worms and human cell lines.

-We wish to transform the relevance of mitochondrial dynamics and UbteX for quality control and aging processes into therapeutic options for neurodegenerative and obesity-linked diseases.
+We wish to transform the relevance of mitochondrial dynamics and CxUb into therapeutic options for neurodegenerative and obesity-linked diseases.

 Our research intertwines mitochondria and ubiquitin: We are interested in several aspects of mitochondrial dynamics and quality-control processes, critical for aging processes, which are regulated by ubiquitin:

-- Understanding how novel forms of ubiquitin, which we called UbteX, control protein homeostasis, stress resistance and cellular viability, by identifying the molecular targets and ubiquitin ligases involved.
+• Understanding how novel forms of ubiquitin control protein homeostasis, stress resistance and cellular viability, by identifying the molecular targets and ubiquitin ligases involved.

 3. Possible projects:

-Several projects addressing the questions outlined before are possible and should be directly discussed, to find the best interest match between the PhD candidate and our group.
+Several projects addressing the questions outlined above are possible and should be directly discussed, to find the best interest match between the PhD candidate and our group.

 4. Applied Methods and model organisms:

-Methods: cellular biology, molecular biology, systems biology, genetics and biochemistry
+• Methods: cellular biology, molecular biology, genetics and biochemistry

 5. Desirable skills and qualifications:

 Most important are scientific curiosity, motivation, flexibility, resilience and team work skills.
+Background in mitochondria or protein homeostasis is a plus.
 Previous experience with yeast or cell culture is beneficial but not required.

 6. References: